 While pinot noir glasses aren’t as tall as some other wine glasses, they are wider, so you’ll want to consider where you’re going to store them.
 They can take up a lot of room in a cupboard, especially if you also have glasses for other types of wine.
 You might want to think about getting a bar cart or a hanging wine glass rack so they can be stored more efficiently.

-Wine glasses sold in sets tend to be cheaper per glass than buying them individually.
-Consider the number of people will be drinking pinot noir.
-If you host frequent gatherings, you may need more glasses.
-Also note that investing in wine glasses means accepting the fact that they can and will break.
-Accidents happen, so take into consideration that you might have to buy more in the future.
+Wine glasses sold in sets tend to be cheaper per glass than getting them individually.
+Consider the number of people who will be drinking pinot noir.
+If you host frequent gatherings, you may have use for more glasses.
+Also, note that investing in wine glasses means accepting the fact that they can and will break.
+Accidents happen, so take into consideration that you might have to get more in the future.

 Pinot noir wine glasses are available with or without a stem.
 The shape and size of the glass, not the stem, are what affect the aroma and taste of the wine.
 However, a stemmed wine glass is preferred for chilled wines because holding the glass in your hand will slowly warm the wine.
 Stemless glasses are studier and less likely to tip over, but they can quickly become covered in fingerprints.